Install Windows 11 without TPM

 • Value: 1

-• Close the Registry and the CMD Windows
+• Close the Registry Editor and the CMD window

-• Press the back button on your Windows 11 setup screen on the left upper corner
+• Press the back button in the upper left corner of your Windows 11 setup screen

 • Install Windows 11

 As mentioned before, this is a way to install Windows 11 even if you don’t have a TPM, but be aware that you’re giving up some important security features.
-Hope I could help you with this blog post.
+I hope this blog post was helpful.

 Stay healthy, Cheers